-- 1. Read through the minutes of all meetings held by your local during the period under review; - 2.
+- 1. Read through the minutes of all meetings held by your local during the period under review. - 2.
 On a separate piece of paper, for your own use, make a quick and brief list of all the motions made and passed that deal with financial matters (for example, approval for donations, approvals for various purchases by the Executive, authorizations to attend conferences or conventions, etc.).

 Now you are ready to answer the questions.
-4.0 Are regular membership meetings being held by the local? □ Yes □ No 4.1 Are written financial statements being presented to the membership at every meeting? □ Yes □ No Concern The main source of a local's revenue is the menotes the menotes in the menotes in the memory have members' wages; therefore, the members have a right to know what their money is being spent on.
+4.0 Are regular membership meetings being held by the local? □ Yes □ No 4.1 Are written financial statements being presented to the membership at every meeting? □ Yes □ No Concern The main source of a local's revenue is the mer nbers' dues, d deducted from the

+The main source of a local's revenue is the members' dues, deducted from the members' wages; therefore, the members have a right to know what their money is being spent on.